Recent weeks have provided me with some pretty cool

 to only think of myself.
 I might involve

-driving to Sturgis , MI to spend some time with my dear mother
+driving to Sturgis , MI

 Yes, it seems like God was speaking through me.
 People responded to this message about living